-There are several penalties that the Police can make if they give you a formal caution:
+There are several penalties that the police can make if they give you a formal caution:

-- The victim of your offence may be present when the Police Officer gives you the caution - You may be required to pay compensation for any property you have damaged or any injury or loss you have caused to a victim of the offence - If you are 13 years old or older you may be required to complete community service for the benefit of the victim (such as cleaning off graffiti or fixing the damage you caused) - You may need to apologise to the victim of your offence.
+- The victim of your offence may be present when the police officer gives you the caution - You may have to pay compensation for any property you have damaged or any injury or loss you have caused to a victim of the offence - If you are 13 years old or older you may have to complete community service for the benefit of the victim (such as cleaning off graffiti or fixing the damage you caused) - You may need to apologise to the victim of your offence.

-The Police Officer may ask you to make an "undertaking", which is a type of legal promise, that you will complete your punishment.
-If you break that promise you can be prosecuted for the original offence in Court.
+The police officer may ask you to make an "undertaking", which is a type of legal promise, that you will complete your punishment.
+If you break that promise you can be prosecuted for the original offence in court.

-What do the Police need to do if I get a "Formal Caution"?
+What do the police need to do if I get a "Formal Caution"?

-A Police Officer who gives you a formal caution must, if possible, make sure you have a guardian or responsible adult present.
+A police officer who gives you a formal caution must, if possible, make sure you have a guardian or responsible adult present.

-The Caution must be in writing and give you details of:
+The caution must be in writing and give you details of:

 - the offence that has been committed

-- the Police Officer's name
+- the police officer's name

 - the place where the caution was administered

 - the names of the other people present

-- any effect the caution and details of any undertaking you may have made.
+- any effect of the caution and details of any undertaking you may have made